what3words/w3w-swift-samples/README.md

 #### AutosuggestHelperSwiftUI

 Autosuggest helper is an object that does all the API service calling for cases like a text input field.
 Here we use SwiftUI to make a textField with dropdown "suggestions" using Autosuggest Helper to power it.
-It has a built in 'debouncer' that will limit the calls to the server in cases where input might be changing at the speed of someone typing.
+It has a built-in 'debouncer' that will limit the calls to the server in cases where input might change at the speed of someone typing.

 #### AutosuggestPlusYourData

 An iOS example using `W3WAutosuggestHelper` to augment another address datasource.
-In other words, it shows how to use what3words in tandem with another address service.
-The example uses Apple's `MKLocalSearchCompleter` and mixes it's results with what3words suggestions.
+In other words, it shows how to use what3words with another address service.
+The example uses Apple's `MKLocalSearchCompleter` and mixes its results with what3words suggestions.

 #### ConvertToCoords